AhmedAmin90/shooterGame-Phaser3/README.md

 > In this project, I created a web application using JS and Phaser3 framework for a simple shooter game.

-- My objects at this project to create a simple and easy to use shooter game with basic functions:
+- My Objectives at this project to create a simple and easy to use shooter game with basic functions:
     1. Basic and attractive game design.
     2. Basic options that meet the requirements of this game.
     3. Adding score options for the players who want to show up their scores.